Abdullah-Melhem/Federated-Learning-for-healthcare/README.md

 # Federated Learning Simulation

-This repository contains a Federated Learning simulation framework that simulates clients training locally and sending their model updates to a central server for aggregation.
+This repository contains a Federated Learning simulation framework that simulates clients' training locally and sends their model updates to a central server for aggregation.
 The framework is based on `Hydra` and uses custom modules for dataset preparation, client-side training, and server-side aggregation.

 ## Features
 - **Client-Server Architecture:** Simulates federated learning using clients and a central server.